A four-step guide to scoring an airline upgrade

 3. Pay to upgrade at the airport

-In some instances, the cost of the jump to a seat in business can be as little as one tenth the cost of what the seat is selling for.
-British Airways, Fiji Airways and Hawaiian Airlines are three airlines that offer this to and from Australia – so get to the airport early.
+In some instances, the cost of the jump to a seat in business can be as little as one-tenth the cost of what the seat is selling for.
+British Airways, Fiji Airways and Hawaiian Airlines (pictured) are three airlines that offer this to and from Australia – so get to the airport early.

 4. Score a free upgrade

-Those with status on the airline will be selected first.
-Even without, it’s possible: for the best chance have a fully flexible airfare, don’t have any unusual meal requests and of course, dress well and be polite.
+Those with loyalty status on the airline will be selected first.
+Even without, it’s possible: for the best chance have a fully flexible airfare, don’t have any unusual meal requests (because they won't be able to accommodate them in your newly upgraded seat) and of course, dress well and be polite.

 Didn't make it to business class?
 Check out the best premium economy seats going round.